4.6 Settlement agreements and other awards

 The Extraordinary Assistance Plan (EAP) was established in May 1990 to provide financial assistance to individuals infected by HIV through blood or blood products received in Canada.
 This assistance plan is funded by the federal government and consists of one lump sum payment of $120,000, tax free.
 EAP payments are exempt as income and assets.

-Once approved for financial assistance under the EAP, individuals become eligible for additional one-time assistance from the Multi-Provincial/Territorial Assistance Program (MPTAP).
+Once approved for financial assistance under the EAP, individuals become eligible for additional assistance from the Multi-Provincial/Territorial Assistance Program (MPTAP).

 The main components of the MPTAP package are: